Enrolment of non-EU students residing abroad

 Applicants who do not pass the Italian language test cannot take part to further entry or assessment tests.

 Applying for Enrolment

-Non-EU students that have passed the Italian proficiency test and any access test for restricted access course if required, can enrol in the chosen course by filling in the relevant application form downloadable from the webpage dedicated to Forms or picked up from the Foreign Students Desk and handed in by the following deadlines:
+Non-EU students that have passed the Italian proficiency test and any access test for restricted access course if required, can enrol in the chosen course by filling in the relevant application form (Application for assessment to enrol in a Master's Degree (LM) form for non-EU students) downloadable in this section or picked up from the International Students Desk and handed in by the following deadlines: